 Add text in Keynote on Mac

-To add text to a slide, you can replace the place holder text or add a text box or shape, then type text in them.
+To add text to a slide, you can replace placeholder text, or add a text box or shape then type text in them.

-If the theme has place holder text that you want to remove, click the text once to select its text box, then press the Delete key on your keyboard.
+If the theme has placeholder text you want to remove, click the text once to select its text box, then press the Delete key on your keyboard.

 Add a text box

 A text box is added to your slide (you can change how the text looks later).

 Drag the text box to where you want it.

 If you can’t move the box, click outside the box to deselect the text, then click the text once to select its text box.

 By default, the font size automatically changes to fit inside a text box you add using the Text Box button.
 To manually adjust the font size instead, first select the text box, then choose Format > Shapes and Lines > Reset Text and Object Handles (from the Format menu at the top of your screen).
 You can also resize the font by making the text box larger or smaller.